Where to Fish This Summer in the New York Metro Area

 Use polarized UV-blocking sunglasses.
 Wear sunglasses to protect your retinas from harmful UV rays.
 Sunglasses that wrap around your face offer the best protection.
 Polarized lenses help cut the glare, help you see more fish, and protect your eyes from flying fishing lures.

 Wear protective clothing.
 If you have a high risk or history of skin cancer you should look into protective clothing.
 Wear shirts and pants that are specially made to block the sun, and wick away moisture to keep you cool while out on the water.
 Look for shirts and pants that offer a UPF rating of at least 30, as recommended by the Skin Cancer Foundation, to protect against harmful UVA/UVB rays.
 Remember, UV rays are present even on cloudy days.

 Avoid sunburns.
 Repeated sunburns over time can cause significant damage to your skin.
 That’s why it’s important to avoid them.
 Take extra care to prevent your kids from getting sunburned.
 Severe sunburns as a child are a leading risk factor in developing skin cancer as an adult.
 Sunburns happen though, despite our best intentions.
 If you do receive a severe sunburn, treat the sunburned area with an aloe-based lotion, take cool showers, and if you’re experiencing headaches, take a pain reliever.

 Stay hydrated.
 To maintain healthy skin, don’t forget to stay hydrated while fishing by drinking plenty of water.
 When your skin dries out or is not hydrated properly, it’s more susceptible to sunburn and long term skin damage.

 New York State Fishing Licenses

-For frequently asked questions and regularly updated info about fishing conditions, visit the New York State Department of Environmental Conservation (DEC) website at www.dec.ny.gov.
+For frequently asked questions, regularly updated info about fishing conditions, and license fees for nonresidents, visit the New York State Department of Environmental Conservation website.

 Connecticut Fishing Licenses